Does Nicotine Keep You Awake?

 • Higher brain activity

 Essentially, nicotine kicks your body into high gear, preparing for action.
-This state of heightened arousal can last for hours after your last cigar, making it difficult to wind down and drift off to sleep when bedtime rolls around.
+Studies indicate that this state of heightened arousal can last for hours after your last cigar, making it difficult to wind down and drift off to sleep when bedtime rolls around6.

 Withdrawal-Induced Wakefulness